ondras12345/AlarmClock/docs/manual.md

 before the alarm rings, so that I don't have to wait for the alarm to activate nor disable it (I know that I'd forget to re-enable it).

-If an alarm with option 'Enabled: Single' is inhibited, it gets disabled the same as if it started ringing normally.
+If an alarm with option "Enabled: Single" is inhibited, it gets disabled the same as if it started ringing normally.
+The same thing applies for "Enabled: Skip": is gets enabled even if it was inhibited.

 This feature can by enabled by clicking on the `i` button in the GUI.
 The button should change to uppercase `I`, indicating that the feature is on.
 It